spyder-ide/qtpy/CONTRIBUTING.md

 Finally, create a pull request to the [spyder-ide/qtpy repository](https://github.com/spyder-ide/qtpy/) on Github.
 Make sure to set the target branch to the one you based your PR off of (``master`` or ``X.x``).

+We'll then review your changes, and after they're ready to go, your work will become an official part of QtPy.

 Thanks for taking the time to read and follow this guide, and we look forward to your contributions!